Protected URLs

 • External integrations not included in the test scope

-Troubleshooting protected URLs
+Troubleshooting manually protected URLs

 Incomplete assessments